Alkass International Cup: Format

-Played across 11 days typically in January and February, the tournament has 12 participants split into 4 groups of 3 teams.
-The first 2 teams in each group advances to the quarter-finals, while the 3rd place teams participate in the 9th-12th place play-offs.
-After the quarter-finals, 4 teams advance to the semi-finals, while the 4 others play in the 5th-8th place play-offs.
-Finally, after the semi-finals, 2 teams advance to the final match, while the other 2 play in the 3rd place playoff.
-The winner of the final is crowned champion.
+Until its indefinite suspension in 2020, the Alkass International Cup was played across 11 days typically in January and February, with 12 participants split into 4 groups of 3 teams.
+The first 2 teams in each group advanced to the quarter-finals, while the 3rd place teams participated in the 9th-12th place play-offs.
+After the quarter-finals, 4 teams advanced to the semi-finals, while the 4 others played in the 5th-8th place play-offs.
+Finally, after the semi-finals, 2 teams advanced to the final match, while the other 2 played in the 3rd place playoff.
+The winner of the final was crowned champion.

+The 2025 edition of the Alkass International Cup included 8 teams split into 2 groups, followed by semi-finals, a third-place match, and a final.

 Broadcasters

 The Alkass International Cup is broadcast by the organizing body of the cup, Alkass Sports.
-Formerly, it was also broadcast by Eurosport 2.
+In Europe, it was also broadcast by Eurosport 2.